ibzimh/Professor-Ratings-for-Spire/README.md

 - Press Ctrl+Enter
 - The snippet will be saved so you won't have to copy paste it everytime!
 <br />
-ProfessorJSON.json uses a slightly modified version of https://github.com/tisuela/ratemyprof-api to get the professor data.
+ProfessorJSON.json uses a slightly modified version of https://github.com/tisuela/ratemyprof-api to get the ratings data.